nuz-app/nuz/website/docs/guides/MicroFrontendsArchitecture.md

 ## Why Micro Frontend matters?

 At this time, the new web applications having rich-features and grow up every day, the codebase and team members will be larger and larger.
-This makes the manage and scalability gets more difficult.
+This makes the manage and scalability get more difficult.

-The transformation is needed if the business want to applied the new technologies, building many the features to compete, stuck at scalability or take many time don't necessary for the process at develop, maintain and release a feature or bugfix for the web application because codebase large, build time is long or dependent by another teams.
-Delayed to transform will be made the transform process in the future is harder and consuming resources.
+The transformation is needed if the business wants to apply the new technologies, building many the features to compete, stuck at scalability or take much time don't necessary for the process at developing, maintain and release a feature or bugfix for the web application because the codebase large, build time is long or dependent by another team.
+Delayed to transform will be made the transformation process in the future is harder and consuming resources.

 ## Benefits of Micro Frontend